 There are certain key areas, however, where sellers can certainly concentrate their efforts with the hope of consistently achieving higher ‘Best Match’ rankings.
-Below are six essential factors every eBay seller should be focusing on.
+Below are eight essential areas every eBay seller should be focusing on.

 1. Create accurate listings

 The more eBay knows about your item, the better it can match it with buyer searches.
-Writing a clear, concise title with no more than 80 characters is a great start, as is ensuring that your item description is accurate, detailed and informative, with information drawn from the eBay product catalog if possible.
+Writing a clear, concise title with no more than 80 characters is a great start.
+Ensure your item’s description is accurate, detailed and informative, with information drawn from the eBay product catalog if possible.

 It’s also important to add item specifics like manufacturer’s name, model, size, color and style, to give buyers as much information as possible on which to make their decisions.
-Little details like punctuation and spelling also have an impact, so take the time to carefully check our listings before publishing.
+Details like punctuation and spelling also have an impact, so carefully check our listings before publishing.

 2. Use high-quality, original images